montioo/backyardbot/development_info.md

 # Development Info

-Adjusting backyardbot's functionality is possible by writing own actuator implementations to accommodate for different types of sprinklers or pumps or by implementing your own plugins.
+Adjusting backyardbot's functionality is possible by writing custom actuator implementations to accommodate for different types of sprinklers or pumps or by implementing your own plugins.
 Those could handle tasks like reading some sensor data and making it available to the rest of the system.

-The architecture of the components that are specific to backyardbot are described below.
+The architecture of the components that are specific to backyardbot is described below.
 It uses a framework that supplies functionality for a plugin based system.
 The plugins can communicate with one another, provide functionality in form of a python backend or a web-based frontend.
 There is also databases available to store persistent information.

 ## Dataflow: